mdago/Project_354/README.md

 If anyone has any comments, modifications, additions or whatever then feel free to add it here so everyone can see and offer their opinions.

-A screenshot of the current state (31 March 2017) of the program will be provided for reference in the repo.
+A screenshot of the current state (6 April 2017) of the program will be provided for reference in the repo.

 Happy Coding!